oliverjam/intro-react-workshop/03-surpass-with-class/README.md

 Because arrow functions always get their context from where they were defined this `toggle` will have the correct `this`.

+Don't worry if `this` is confusing for now.
+We'll have a whole workshop on it another day.

 ### Finally...

 So here's our final fully functional toggle component: